top of page

 Healing Together

-Every healthy relationship has repair work.
+Every healthy relationship requires repair work.
 No one gets it right all the time.
-The difference is in how you respond when you get it wrong.
+The difference lies in how you respond when mistakes occur.
+Healing relationships allow both individuals to:

 • Apologize without deflecting.